logzio/logz-docs/_source/logzio_collections/_prometheus-sources/otel-metrics-k8s-helm.md

 --set secrets.p8s_logzio_name=<<ENV-TAG>> \
 logzio-otel-k8s-metrics logzio-otel/logzio-otel-k8s-metrics
 ```
 ##### Check Logz.io for your metrics

-Give your metrics some time to get from your system to ours, then open [Logz.io](https://app.logz.io/).
+Give your data some time to get from your system to ours, then log in to your Logz.io Metrics account, and open [the Logz.io Metrics tab](https://app.logz.io/#/dashboard/metrics/).

 </div>